 In the below video tutorial I tried to uninstall the SCCM is expired version and installed the new version.
 You can try that as well, but I can’t guarantee this will work for you.

-Video Tutorial SCCM Preview Expired – Now what?
+Video Tutorial SCCM is Expired – Now what?

 The following topics are explained in the video tutorial.